Our

 Background

-My journey to becoming a Parish Councillor started with the Stainland and District Community Association back in 2006 and I served as its secretary before it was replaced by the Parish Council in 2018.
-During that time, I helped organise local events such as the Open Gardens Weekend and the Stainland Christmas Lantern Parade.
+My journey to becoming a Parish Councillor started with the Stainland and District Community Association back in 2006.
+I served as Secretary until the creation of the Parish Council in 2018.

 Councillor Mark Mullany